 Its hard to imagine a world without open source software, the most significant force multiplier for the software industry.
 Open source software is so prevelant that we often take it for granted that critical software should be open source and free to use.
-This includes anything from databases to cryptocurrencies to developer tooling.
+This includes anything from databases to cryptocurrencies to programming languages.

 Mom: Dad said you invented a thing?
 ESLint?— Nicholas C. Zakas (@slicknet) January 18, 2019

 Mom: How much did you make on it?

 Me: Me either.

 At its core open source is about finding solutions for problems and sharing those solutions with others.

 David Heinemeier Hansson, the creator of Ruby on Rails, summarizes this well:

 My core philosophy about open source is that we should all be working on the things that we personally use and care about. ... if we work on the things we care about and then share those solutions between us, the world gets richer much faster.

 A commonly misunderstood aspect of open source is its incentive structure, a critical component of successful open source communities.
 I'll start by making an argument that might run contrary to your intuition: it's in the best interest of individuals and organizations to open source certain projects.
 For companies, this usually means open sourcing projects their product depends on, not the product itself.
 It's quite common for a company's competitor to depend on software it has open sourced.
 The counterintuitive idea of competing companies collaborating on software baffles many who are new to open source, but to insiders, it makes perfect sense.